marxanweb/general/documentation/docs_user.md

 To include existing protected areas in your project, select the appropriate IUCN protected areas category from the list.
 For more information on IUCN categories, see [Protected Area Categories](https://www.iucn.org/theme/protected-areas/about/protected-area-categories).
 The map will update to show the location of the protected areas within that particular IUCN category (terrestrial protected areas are shown in green and marine protected areas are shown in blue).

-If this is the first time that the protected areas have been selected, then preprocessing will need to be done on those protected area boundaries to see how they intersect with the planning units.
-This only needs to be done once and at the end of the process the planning units which intersect with the protected areas are shown with a blue border in the map.
-This indicates that they will be locked into the reserve network.
-The progress of this preprocessing can be seen in the Log tab.
+If this is the first time that the protected areas have been selected, then preprocessing will need to be done on those protected area boundaries.
+For more information see [Preprocessing protected areas](#preprocessing-protected-areas).

 If you have already made some manual edits to the planning units and these overlap with the planning units that contain protected areas, then the manual edit will take precedence.